Longshore Workers Compensation Lawyer in Northern California

 Taking the right steps after an injury can protect your health and your claim.

-What To Do After a Longshore or Harbor Injury
+What To Do Before Speaking With a Longshore Workers Compensation Lawyer

 Ensure your safety first and report the injury to your employer as soon as possible.